adrianbj/FieldtypeVideo/README.md

 ### Usage

 Basic usage only requires setting up a field with this new video fieldtype.
-Simply upload a video and if desired enter subtitles in SRT format.
+Simply upload a video and if desired enter subtitles in VTT format.

 #### Additional settings